johninvictus/kooba/README.md

 ### Reason to opensource it.

 - I feel am not capable of creating a microfinance by my own
-- I has served it purpose as a learning project.
+- It has served it purpose as a learning project.
-- maybe somebody else may like to improve it.
+- Maybe somebody else may like to improve it.
 - Show case the power of phoenix elixir